avniproject/avni-website/src/pages/blog/2022-04-19-field-visit-rejuvenating-water-bodies.md

 ![](/img/2022-04-19-field-visit-rejuvenating-water-bodies/lake1-pic.jpeg)

 There was a pooja going on.
 Every big activity must start with a pooja.
-Priests around here like to keep adding tidbits of knowledge along with conducting the pooja.
-One thing they told was that silt excavation was once the job of kings.
+The priest kept adding tidbits of general knowledge along with conducting the pooja.
+One thing he told was that silt excavation was once the job of kings.
 By doing this, we are performing the king's duty.
-But who are "we"?
+That's an interesting thought, But who are the "we" doing the king's duty here?

 ![](/img/2022-04-19-field-visit-rejuvenating-water-bodies/lake1-pooja-pic2.jpeg)
 ![](/img/2022-04-19-field-visit-rejuvenating-water-bodies/lake1-pooja-pic3.jpeg)